duksctf/duksctf.github.io/_posts/2019-09-30-GreHack-Delayed-Memories-The-Grid.md

 47  0x000034c8 0x000044c8 23  24   .data   ascii OOOOOOOOOOOOOOOOOOOOOOO
 ```

-Indeed, it seems that the combination of some strings were representing a maze.
+Indeed, it seems that some strings were representing a maze.

 We first noticed that the given argument should be 11 characters long or the program exits:
 ```nasm